trackmania-rl/tmrl/README.md

 In TMRL, the car can be controlled in two different ways:

 - TMRL can output simple (binary) arrow presses.
-- On Windows, TMRL controls the car with analog control by emulating an XBox360 controller thank to the [vgamepad](https://pypi.org/project/vgamepad/) library.
+- On Windows, TMRL controls the car with analog inputs by emulating an XBox360 controller thank to the [vgamepad](https://pypi.org/project/vgamepad/) library.

 ### Observation spaces